shsagir/play-area-sync/docs/about-domains.md

 #### ALIAS / ANAME routing

 In the fortrabbit Dashboard you can add a naked domain.
-To make this work you need a domain provider that supports so called "ALIAS" or "ANAME" routing.
-This allows you to have the functionality of CNAME routing (host-name instead of IP) on a naked domain.
-These domain / DNS providers offer support:
+To make this work you need a domain provider that supports so called "ALIAS" or "ANAME" records.
+They allow you to have the functionality of CNAME routing (hostname target instead of IP).
+Following a list of domain / DNS providers who offer these special records:

 * [DNSimple: ALIAS records](https://support.dnsimple.com/articles/alias-record/)
 * [DNS made easy: ANAME records](http://help.dnsmadeeasy.com/managed-dns/records/aname-records/)
 * [Easy DNS: ANAME records](https://fusion.easydns.com/index.php?/Knowledgebase/Article/View/190/7/aname-records/)

-#### Forwarding using your domain provider
+#### Forwarding, using your domain provider

 Some domain providers also support a simple HTTP redirect.
 Please see your domain providers documentation.
 Here are some examples: